benhoyt/benhoyt.github.com/writings/python-pattern-matching.md

     ...
 ```

-Using `match` with some light structural patterns gives us a small win -- though I'm not sure the best way to handle the other types in `SEQUENCETYPE`:
+Using `match` with some light structural patterns gives us a small readability improvement -- though I'm not sure the best way to handle the other types in `SEQUENCETYPE`:

 ```python
 def _return_formatted(self, kwargs):